mcronin930/ECON900-ps1/README.md

 the machine.

 ## Additional Files
-The write up for this project is 'Supervised Learning To Imput Missing Data & Predict Ratings.pdf'
+The write up for this project is 'Supervised Learning To Impute Missing Data & Predict Ratings.pdf'